 Instead of generalizing all the strategies, we have broken them down by individual skill level.

-If you would like to know your skill level , you can visit here for more info.
+If you would like to know your skill level, you can find more info online.

 2.0 Skill Level

 To pass to a 2.0 skill level, your skills will be determined and you will be scored between 0-3 for each skill.
 0- not observed or not able to execute, 1- Attempted but very poorly/needs work, 2- good basic form but needs work, 3- solid and consistent performance.

 You will also need to score 4 out of 10 or higher for your service, service return and volley.
 For each skill level your mobility, hand-eye coordination, quickness and balance will also be tested, and any injuries or conditions will be taken into consideration and scoring will take place accordingly.

 You will also be required to have a good grasp on basic rules for each skill level.